Last Updated on October 31, 2024 by Matt Musico

 Thanks to a long and successful tenure with the St. Louis Cardinals, Matt Holliday ended his MLB career with 77 postseason games under his belt.
 These trips to October also led to a World Series title in 2011.
 Before all that, Holliday got his first taste of the playoffs with the Rockies.

-The outfielder did appear in the NLDS for the Rockies in 2018, but all five of his homers came during Colorado’s memorable 2007 run.
+The outfielder appeared in the NLDS for the Rockies in 2018, but all five of his homers came during Colorado’s memorable 2007 run.
 He hit at least one homer in each of the NLDS, NLCS, and World Series, but it was the Championship Series that was his most successful.
 Holliday took home MVP honors off the strength of a .333/.412/.733 line with two home runs, four RBI, and three runs scored in 17 plate appearances.

 Whenever the outfielder secured a base hit, it was either a homer or a single — nothing in between.
 Holliday racked up 13 total hits during the 2007 postseason, with nearly half of them leaving the yard.